jsK1779/git-graph/README.md

-"Hi, this is git-graph program"
+"Hi, this is my git-graph program"